 The Research Process: 1d.
 Refine a Topic

-A getting started and step-by-step guide to the research process.
+A step-by-step guide for getting started in the research process.

 Is Your Topic Too Narrow?